-The CBS This Morning piece can be found here.
+The CBS This Morning piece on John Prine is not online, but my entire sit-down with him can be found here.
 The quite extended dance cut of the interview can be found here.
 There are other pieces up on YouTube too, including one about how John Prine anticipates his silverware needs.
 Another post has some clippings from a good read on him.

 John Prine Songs